 Three of the other Black passengers on the bus complied with the driver, but Parks refused and remained seated.
 The driver demanded, "Why don't you stand up?" to which Parks replied, "I don't think I should have to stand up."
 The driver called the police and had her arrested.

 The police arrested Parks at the scene and charged her with violation of Chapter 6, Section 11, of the Montgomery City Code.
 She was taken to police headquarters, where, later that night, she was released on bail.

 Montgomery Bus Boycott

-On the morning of December 5, a group of leaders from the African-American community gathered at the Mt.
-Zion Church in Montgomery to discuss strategies, and determined that their boycott effort required a new organization and strong leadership.
-They formed the Montgomery Improvement Association (MIA), electing Montgomery newcomer Martin Luther King Jr. as minister of the Dexter Avenue Baptist Church.
-The MIA believed that Rosa Parks' case provided an excellent opportunity to take further action to create real change.
+On the morning of December 5, a group of leaders from the African American community gathered at the Mt.
+Zion Church in Montgomery to discuss strategies and determined that their boycott effort required a new organization and strong leadership.
+They formed the Montgomery Improvement Association (MIA), electing Montgomery newcomer King as minister of the Dexter Avenue Baptist Church.
+The MIA believed that Parks' case provided an excellent opportunity to take further action to create real change.

 Life After the Bus Boycott

 Although she had become a symbol of the Civil Rights Movement, Parks suffered hardship in the months following her arrest in Montgomery and the subsequent boycott.
 She lost her department store job and her husband was fired after his boss forbade him to talk about his wife or their legal case.